-Stock futures add to declines despite stimulus measures
+Stock futures trade lower despite stimulus measures

 The NYSE said it will temporarily close its trading floor and move to all-electronic trading beginning Monday